 In addition, its extensive range allows it to serve IoT and smart home devices from a single access point to huge properties.

 So, for example, if you have a cottage with a garden, you'll need a single router or mesh system to cover your main residence to serve high-bandwidth devices.
-But with Wi-Fi HaLow, myself or mesh system can also cover your entire garden and property perimeter, incorporating sensors, security cameras, outdoor doorbells and other relatively low bandwidth devices into the system.
+But with Wi-Fi HaLow, the same router or mesh system can also cover your entire garden and property perimeter, integrating sensors, security cameras, outdoor doorbells and other relatively low-bandwidth devices into the system.

 This removes the need to wire the entire property or install additional mesh nodes or Wi-Fi extenders to get extended signal coverage.